The New Normal

 Owning a weapon is similar to owning a vehicle.
 You need to be able to handle it responsibly for it to function as intended without causing unnecessary harm to anyone.
 It is a privilege, not a right to own one, and we are blessed that our government encourages and even assists its citizens by simplifying the process to acquire weapons, unlike in other countries where their governments are trying to disarm its own citizens, even going as far as brutally sacrificing the lives of its children to justify its banning the acquisition of weapons.

-Guns are often misunderstood by the unlearned as it is always associated with killing and murder.
+Guns are often misunderstood by the unlearned as it is always associated with killing.
 Far from it.
 If that is the case then we should also put vehicles and kitchen items in the same category.
 By understanding its proper handling, fear is replaced by responsibility.
-I want my children to be able to handle their own someday so we are starting early.
+I want my children to be able to handle their own so we are starting early.

 The author went through the legitimate process of acquiring the license to own a weapon and another license to carry it outside the residence.